-- 10.2.1 Members of the Gaming public who, in the course of their otherwise lawful and proper use of the Tribe's Gaming Facilities, have questions or concerns about the condition or operation of any part of the Gaming Facilities, or who otherwise believe themselves to be aggrieved by some aspect of the condition or operation of any part of the Gaming Facilities, shall direct their questions, concerns, or disputes (hereinafter collectively "disputes") in the first instance to gaming management at the Gaming Facility, either orally or in writing. - 10.2.2 Concerns or disputes shall be raised as soon as reasonably possible after the events giving rise to the dispute occur; however, no dispute may be raised more than 5 (five) calendar days after said events take place. - 10.2.3 Upon learning about a dispute, Gaming Management shall expediently and informally gather sufficient facts to make an initial determination about the dispute (i.e. whether the dispute has any merit, whether further investigation is required, whether to take any corrective action, etc.).
+- 10.2.1 Members of the Gaming public who, in the course of their otherwise lawful and proper use of the Tribe's Gaming Facilities, have questions or concerns about the condition or operation of any part of the Gaming Facilities, or who otherwise believe themselves to be aggrieved by some aspect of the condition or operation of any part of the Gaming Facilities, shall direct their questions, concerns, or complaints (hereinafter collectively "disputes") in the first instance to gaming management at the Gaming Facility, either orally or in writing. - 10.2.2 Patron disputes shall be raised as soon as reasonably possible after the events giving rise to the dispute occur; however, no dispute may be raised more than 7 (seven) calendar days after said events take place. - 10.2.3 Upon learning about a dispute, Gaming Management shall expediently and informally gather sufficient facts to make an initial determination about the dispute (i.e. whether the dispute has any merit, whether further investigation is required, whether to take any corrective action, etc.).
+Gaming Management, within thirty (30) days of receiving the dispute, shall inform the complainant, in writing, about its initial determination and provide the complainant with written notice pertaining to their right to seek resolution of the dispute by the Tribal Gaming Commission, as well as provide a copy of the procedures including the appeals process.